The Light in the Dark: Plot

-Coat check girl Bessie MacGregor (Hope Hampton) is struck by the car of wealthy society woman Mrs. Templeton Orrin (Teresa Maxwell-Conover), who takes Bessie into her home while she recovers.
-Mrs. Orrin's brother, J. Warburton Ashe (E.K.
-Lincoln), says he loves Bessie and flirts with her, but when she learns he isn't serious about her, she flees the home, heartbroken.
+Coat check girl Bessie MacGregor is struck by the car of wealthy society woman Mrs. Templeton Orrin, who takes Bessie into her home while she recovers.
+Mrs. Orrin's brother, J. Warburton Ashe, says he loves Bessie and flirts with her, but when she learns he isn't serious about her, she flees the home, heartbroken.

-(* This is where the 33-minute version starts: Bessie rents a room in a boarding house with her last dollar, then tries to find a job.
+Bessie rents a room in a boarding house with her last dollar, then tries to find a job.
 Unable to find work, Bessie collapses from hunger one day in the boarding house in which she is staying.
-The landlady, Mrs. Flaherty (Dorothy Walters) and another boarder, a cheap hood named Tony Pantelli (Lon Chaney) start to nurse Bessie back to health.
+The landlady, Mrs. Flaherty and another boarder, a cheap hood named Tony Pantelli start to nurse Bessie back to health.
 Tony is in love with Bessie but hides his affections because he feels she is too good for him.
 A doctor diagnoses Bessie with a heart problem and tells her to remain in bed as much as possible.

 Ashe, realizing he was wrong in his treatment of Bessie, has no idea where she has gone so he heads off on a trip to England to try to forget about her.
 During a hunting expedition, he finds a mysterious chalice in the ruins of a monastery that the locals believe to be the Holy Grail.
 Mrs. Orrin urges her brother to return home to find Bessie, and he brings the Holy Grail back to New York with him.